uccser/verto/verto/tests/assets/image/caption_true_not_provided.md

 Imagine we have the following simple black and white image.

-{image file-path="pixel-diamond.png" alt="A diamond shape made out of pixels"}

-{image file-path="Lipsum.png" alt="A diamond shape made out of pixels"}

-{image file-path="pixel-diamond.png" caption="true" alt="A diamond shape made out of pixels"}
+{image file-path="pixel-diamond.png" alt="A diamond shape made out of pixels" caption="true"}

-Caption caption caption, I am a caption.

 {image end}